• Home

 Technical Table of Neutral Color Shades

-Now that we have discussed what neutral colors are, and how you can mix some of your own or which popular shades you could use in your home, we will also show you a few more shades of each neutral color along with their technical details.
-Below are tables including hex codes and RGB values for various shades of brown, white, and gray.
+Now that we have discussed what neutral colors are, and how you can mix some of your own or which popular tones you could use in your home, we will also show you a few more shades of each neutral color along with their technical details.
+Below are tables including hex codes and RGB values for various browns, white, and gray.
 Try experimenting with a neutral color palette or two using the colors below as inspiration!

 Neutral Shades